How to Create a Newsletter (If You Don’t Know How to Start)

 - Host a Webinar

-- Require Emails for People to Leave Comments on Your Blog
+- Require That Readers Submit Their Email Address Before Being Able To Leave Comments on Your Blog

 - Offer a Free Course

-No matter if you’re a startup, entrepreneur, or freelancer, if you’re looking to increase awareness and understanding of your business and the products and services you sell, sending newsletters to your email list is the way to go.
+Whether you’re a startup, entrepreneur, agency, or freelancer, you should have a newsletter.
+If you want to increase awareness and understanding of your business and the products and services you sell, sending newsletters to your email list is the way to go.

 For creating your newsletter, go step by step in the process…